Kuadrant/multicluster-gateway-controller/gateway_conditions.md

       observedGeneration: <corresponding metadata.generation>
 ```

-If the Gateway is not valid or an unsupported class is specified, the condition changes to:
+If the GatewayClass is not valid or an unsupported class is specified, the condition changes to:

 ```yaml
     - lastTransitionTime: "1970-01-01T00:00:00Z"